Home » Sewing » Sewing for Home » You need to make these amazing triangle fabric weights

 Sewing pattern weights

 Silk, veils, organza and other fine and slippery fabric can be damaged by pins and shears, so it’s always better to use fabric weights while tracing the pattern and cutting.
-Use a rotary cutter for this kind of fabrics to make cleaner cuts.
+Also it’s best to use a rotary cutter for this kind of fabrics to make cleaner cuts.

 I use these fabric weights for both purposes and also because they’re so darn cute!
 I like to have them laying around the house for no practical reason, really.
 They have a little ribbon loop so you can hook it onto something or grab it easy.
 You can use them in your drawers and maybe your fabric shelf too!